Why your vpn keeps turning on and how to fix it – a quick guide to understand the issue, troubleshoot effectively, and keep your connection stable.

 How do I prevent DNS leaks?

 Enable DNS leak protection in your VPN app, or manually set your device’s DNS to trusted public servers and ensure your VPN’s DNS requests go through the tunnel.
 Run a DNS leak test to confirm.
+Why your iphone vpn keeps connecting and how to stop it 2026

 Is there a risk in leaving a VPN on all the time?